The Alberta Order of Excellence Council considers the nominations of candidates to the Alberta Order of Excellence.

 Patricia McLeod, QC, MBA, ICD.D

-Patricia McLeod, Q.C., is a lawyer and corporate director with over 20 years of experience in regulated and deregulated corporations and private practice law firms.
-Patricia is proficient in the areas of corporate/commercial and securities law, corporate responsibility, privacy, ethics and corporate governance.
+Patricia McLeod is a lawyer and corporate director with over 22 years of experience in regulated and deregulated companies and private practice law firms.
+Patricia is proficient in the areas of corporate/commercial, compliance and securities law, corporate responsibility, privacy, ethics and corporate governance.

-Patricia is currently the General Counsel for the Carevest Group of Companies and has previously held the roles of Vice President, Corporate Responsibility as well as Associate General Counsel and Compliance Officer for regulated utility companies in Alberta.
+Patricia is currently the Associate General Counsel for Western Financial Group and has previously held the roles as General Counsel, Vice President and Compliance Officer for regulated utility and financial services companies in Alberta.
 Patricia has an MBA from Queen’s University, is a Certified Compliance & Ethics Professional, and a graduate of the Institute of Corporate Directors accredited directors program.
-She was appointed as Queen’s Counsel in January 2014.
+She was appointed as Queen’s Counsel in Alberta in January 2014.

-Patricia, her husband Dan and their two daughters enjoy life in Calgary and keep busy with many family and community activities.
+Patricia, her husband Dan and their two daughters enjoy a busy active life in Calgary, including participating in various sports, arts and community activities and travel.

 The Lieutenant Governor of Alberta serves as Chancellor of the Alberta Order of Excellence.
 Chancellors automatically become members of the Order.
 In addition to the current lieutenant governor, the following seven former lieutenant governors have held the position of Chancellor since the Order’s inception in 1979: